gmoyanollc/niem-conformance-validator/README.md

 ## niem-conformance-validator

 niem-conformance-validator is a single-purposed component that assesses the NIEM 3.0 conformance of XML Schema.
 The only run requirement is to have an installation of [ <a href="http://ant.apache.org/" target="_blank">Apache Ant</a> ].
-Using Ant, run it adhoc from the command-line or add it to build and test automation.
+With Ant and/or Maven, add niem-conformance-validator to build and test automation, or run it ad-hoc from the command-line when an IDE slows you down.

 Included with this component are the following: